MohsenEbrahimi86/ACFCP-notes/Module5/DNS-python-libraries.md

 - For low-level packet control: **`scapy`**
 - For simple lookups: **`socket`**
 - For DNS over HTTPS: **`requests` + DoH API**

-Let me know if you'd like examples for specific DNS record types or advanced use cases!